Cost Sharing/Matching Funds/In-Kind Contributions on Sponsored Projects

 - Responsible University Officers: The OSP Director is responsible to perform final reviews of M/CS commitments on all sponsored programs to ensure they are compliant with the law and UAA policy and to grant or deny institutional approval of these commitments.
 The Vice Provost for Research & Graduate School shares the responsibility for final M/CS review and approval authority and has the authority to authorize funds for equipment purchase match.
 The Grants & Contracts Director is responsible for final certification to the sponsor of approved and allowable charges attributable and verifiable as M/CS.

-- Office of Sponsored Programs: OSP is responsible for reviewing M/CS commitments on all sponsored programs to ensure they are compliant with the law and UAA policy and to advise the OSP Director about such commitments.
+- Office of Sponsored Programs: OSP is responsible for reviewing M/CS commitments on all sponsored programs to ensure they are in compliance with federal rules and regulations as well as UAA policy.

 - Department: The initial responsibility for M/CS commitments rests with the proposing department.
 The unit dean or director must authorize and approve M/CS commitments if departmental resources are going to be used.
 Departments are responsible for all M/CS commitments, including obtaining third party contributions.